iVariable/Checkman/README.md

 **Prerequisites:**

 * You are in charge of a business, which has lots of simultaneously running projects.
-* Each project has a team with different members: different specialities, different numer of team members in each team.
+* Each project has a team with different members: different specialities, different number of team members in each team.
 * Each team member has it's own salary and he can be a part of a different teams on different projects (e.g. frontend developer, qa-engineer).
 Kinda "part-time" team member.
 * Each project also has it's own expenses apart from employees salaries.
 E.g. business trips, team certification, new furniture/computers for the team, etc.
 * Employees are split into different regions/divisions with their own boss (head of division), who has knowledge of their salaries and project involvement.
 * Project can has a team members from different regions/divisions

-Prime cost = sum of team members' salaries + "not-salary" spendings + indirect shared (among all projects) expenses (payment for office rent, for lunches, etc)
+Prime cost = sum of team members salaries (including correctly calculated part-timed members) + "not-salary" spendings + indirect shared (among all projects) expenses (payment for office rent, for lunches, etc)

 **Question:** How to control all this chaos? ![cry baby](http://static-cdn.jtvnw.net/jtv_user_pictures/chansub-global-emoticon-f6c13c7fc0a5c93d-36x30.png)